rafalgrzenia/rafalgrzenia/README.md

 - 🧠 On my never ending journey of learning new things

-- 🔍 Looking for my first job as a Front-End Developer
+- 🔍 Looking for opportunity to develop as a Front-End Developer

 - ⚙️ Currently working with JavaScript and React